dylan-keyt/catch/README.md

 For context, one pomodoro is about 25-30 minutes, and then I take a 5-15 minute break depending on the schedule.

 I look forward to starting the code challenge tomorrow.

+### Day 1 - Morning
+I have completed the basic app structure with the components that I need, using a state hook in the root of the application and the context API to update and share the state amongst components.
+I'm sure there's a better way to do this, so I'll prioritise looking into it later.
+All things considered, I'm pretty happy to have gotten this far as this is the first time I'm using Context.
+It's a classic example of "once you learn it, it's not that difficult".

+Next, I'm going to get the API call working so I can get all the products and display them in the ProductList with ProductTile components.
+After that's looking good, I plan to configure the sorting methods.
+By the end of the day, I hope to have completed most of the styling.

+At this rate, I'll probably make a start on the unit tests tomorrow.

+#### Time spent so far: 4 pomodoros (~2 hours)